tealvalley/aws-secrets/README.md

 # (or just copy `bin/*` to somewhere in your PATH)
 ```

+The first time you use aws-secets, you must
-Set up AWS resources with a base name `my_apps` for grouping them using `aws-secrets-init-resources`:
+set up AWS resources with a base name `my_apps` for grouping them using `aws-secrets-init-resources`:

 ```
 # Usage: aws-secrets-init-resources <?base>